the-best-flash/CSharpMiner/README.md

 C# (Mono/.NET) crypto-currency mining stratum client for use with various kinds of ASICs.

+A full description of why I made this and what benefits I hope it will have are at the end of this file.
+In short: it supports mining with different kind of ASICs at the same time and can support mining with ASICs for SHA256 (BTC) or Scrypt (LTC) at the same time, and support for more ASICs can be added by copying a 'plugin' to a folder.

-This is in an Alpha working state.
+This is in an Alpha, working state.
 I am using it to mine with some Blizzards on a Raspberry Pi right now, however I have not run it for over 24 hours without stop yet.

 You can run this on .NET or <a href="http://www.mono-project.com/Main_Page">Mono</a>.
 Mono can run binaries compiled for .NET, but it is recommended that you use a binary compiled for Mono.

 I will be adding precompiled binaries when things are a bit more stable, but if you want to compile it yourself you can use the steps below.

+If you wish to donate you can donate to the following addresses:

+    blar (BTC)
+    blar (LTC)
+    blar (DOGE)

 To compile for .NET, use <a href="http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx">Visual Studio Express 2013 for Desktop</a> on Windows: